Spam network etiquette to keep from sending unwanted messages and avoid receiving them for privacy or safety with 3 netiquette tips.

 Spam netiquette for unwanted contact.
 Stop marketers from infringing on your inbox with sales requests.
 Given, they need permission to make an offer.
 Necessary for proper internet etiquette.
 Welcome messaging is a requirement.
 It follows, a few of points for messaging.

 Unwanted messages are harmful.
 At least, annoying.
 Spam netiquette tips to deal with them help.
-As a result, we may avoid being hurt by it more or in the future.
+As a result, you may avoid being hurt by it more or in the future.
 A core rule of netiquette to avoid it.

-First, we don’t want it.
+First, you don’t want it.
 Didn’t ask for it.
-So, takes our precious time.
-We can’t that back.
+So, takes your precious time.
+You can’t get that back.
 Next, viruses and other malware may result.
-Still, that’s a different kind than the selling we are used to.
+Still, that’s a different kind than the selling you are used to.
 For the most part, sales requests without permission are the problem.

 What is Spam?

 Unsolicited means without proper consent to ask for something.
-Originally, Spam is an alternative meat.
+Originally, spam is an alternative meat.
 Now, it means bothersome message more often.
-But, we sign up for newsletters to get something, which can be bothersome.
+But, you sign up for newsletters to get something, which can be bothersome.
 Free stuff is expected to follow.
 Not, always the case.

-Then, one of those messages we delete.
+Then, one of those messages you delete.
 A waste of your precious time.
 Often, email filters catch it.
-Otherwise we need to in order to keep our inbox clean.
-Definitely, spam netiquette is to delete it on some level.
+Otherwise you need to in order to keep your inbox clean.
+Definitely, unwanted message netiquette is to delete it on some level.
 That’s what it is.
 A deleted message.

 It follows, an email from a blacklisted domain may be considered unwanted.
 Then, it depends on the email service provider you use.
 Since, standards and lists vary by organization.
 Basically, safeguards need to be in place to prevent unauthorized contact.
 Next, once it happens domains are blacklisted.

-So, more than mail we do not want.
+So, more than mail you do not want.
 For example, a spam link is common.
 Also, text message advertising is included.
 Given, spammers are good at sending engaging messages.

 Then, tricks work.
 Thus, a solicitation is a request.
 So, unsolicited message is received without request.
 And so, uncomfortable in terms of internet etiquette.

 As a result, Unapproved messages interfere with approved messages.
-Clutter up our inbox.
+Clutter up your inbox.
 It follows, may have many unforeseen consequences.
 Also, annoying.
 Again, a waste of time.

 Contact needs context for acceptance.
 Consequently, unsolicited messages ask for money.
 Given, time is money.
 It takes time to read and filter them.
 There is a trick to stop spam messages from cluttering your iPhone inbox.
 Otherwise, filters work for Android Gmail.
-Spam netiquette to use the features.
+Unwanted message netiquette to use the features.

 In any event, communication has to be acceptable.
-Then, we are free to consume safely.
+Then, you are free to consume safely.
 Advertising is an imposition without consent.
 Gmail has filters for social emails and promotions.

 So, permission is acceptance.
 Unclear to some.
 Ads must be welcome for acceptance.
 Often, free services requires advertising acceptance.
 Ask permission to gain it.